 The second hand sale of a caravan may only be zero rated if it: exceeds 7 metres in length or 2.55 metres in width; was occupied before 6 April 2013, and meets BS3632:2005

-For completeness, BS3632:2005 specifies design and construction requirements for an ex-works residential park home which is suitable for year-round occupation and can be used as a permanent place of residence.
+For completeness, BS3632:2005 specifies design and construction requirements for an ex-works residential park home that is suitable for year-round occupation and can be used as a permanent place of residence.

 Whilst the VAT liability of the supply of the “structure” of a caravan or lodge is as outlined above, and whilst any goods supplied as part of this structure which would ordinarily be incorporated into a new dwelling assume the liability of the structure, the same cannot be said for the “removable contents” sold with the caravan.
 Removable contents include (but are not limited to) free standing furniture, tables, chairs, carpets, washing machines and so on.